Found a great campsite but it doesn't have any washing facilities? Don't worry, we show you what you need.

 Plenty of excellent back-to-basics campsites in stunning locations don't have washing facilities.
 Or, if they do, the washing facilities may be far away.

 Fortunately, we've camped without washing facilities plenty of times.
 So here are some useful tips so your family can go camping without washing facilities too.

 Get a large water carrier with a tap

 You need water at your tent, and a large water carrier with a tap is essential.

 This is always placed on the edge of a camping table, with a bowl underneath to catch the water, and some liquid soap for handwashing nearby.

 That's a quick and easy place to wash your hands.
 And as most campsite's water is suitable for drinking, and easy place to get drinks or fill the kettle.

-We’ve been using a large solid plastic water carrier with tap for years.
-This year, we trying out the Outwell Collaps water carrier, which takes up less space in the car, as well as holding more water.
+We've used a large solid plastic water carrier with a tap for years.
+This year, we are trying out the Outwell Collaps water carrier, which takes up less space in the car, as well as holding more water.

 Take Two Bowls